dmbarbour/glas/docs/GlasApps.md

 * networked GUI, e.g. web-apps, X, RDP, dbus (configured for TCP)
 * textual UI (TUI) with graphics extensions, e.g. kitty or sixel

-These mechanisms benefit from buffering of IO, which conveniently aligns with transaction machines.
+These mechanisms benefit from buffering of IO, which conveniently aligns with transaction loops.
 Support for native GUI is non-trivial and low priority, but may eventually be supported via extended effects API.

 ### Notebook Applications